etohgame/kit/docs/music-system.md

 | `StartAt` | number | 0 | Used as a replacement for the `TimePosition` property (which does not work due to songs looping when they end)
 | `FadeIncrement` | number | 30 | Determines how fast the sound fades in & out.
 The formula to calculate the exact time is $0.1 * FadeIncrement$
 | `MusicName` | string | - | A custom name that will be displayed instead of the sound asset's name (not to be confused with the Sound object's name in studio).

+In addition to this, when a sound is named `IntroMusic`, it will always be the first to play and will never play again unless the zone is re-entered.
+This can be used for better song loops.

 ## Settings Module